lionell/pgapps/README.md

 $ gcloud compute instances list
 ```

-For more information see [Deploying a containerized web application tutorial](kubernetes-tutorial).
+For more information see [Deploying a containerized web application tutorial][kubernetes-tutorial].

 ### Deploying to Kubernetes cluster